 Yes.
-Although ICT schools do not provide residence housing, we provide our students with a registry of available housing in the community.
+Although ICT Schools do not provide residence housing, we provide our students with a registry of available housing in the community.
 Many of the locations listed are used by our students year after year.

 Yes.
 The Massage Therapy Program is the same at all ICT Schools.
 There’ s no cost to transfer.
 However, students transferring to a School with higher tuition fees are required to pay the fee differential.

-Services available include: Access to learning resource material including free online access to internet resources, tutorial support for those requiring additional academic assistance , Provincial Examination Preparation (where Provincial Licensing exams are mandatory) at no charge (you choose to attend or not), quick, no-hassle access to the School Director or Program Manager to discuss any issue of concern to you or just to seek practical advice (professional counseling is also available at Northumberland College), an opportunity to participate in Student Association government and its activities at Northumberland and Kikkawa College (the SA is funded by a $35 fee paid upon registration in each year) and massive discounts (50% off) on additional elective courses offered as CEUs in any given year.
+Services available include: Access to learning resource material including free online access to internet resources, tutorial support for those requiring additional academic assistance , Provincial Examination Preparation (where Provincial Licensing exams are mandatory) at no charge (you choose to attend or not), quick, no-hassle access to the School Director to discuss any issue of concern to you, or just to seek practical advice (professional counselling is also available at Northumberland College), an opportunity to participate in Student Association government and its activities at Northumberland and Kikkawa College (the SA is funded by a $35 fee paid upon registration in each year) and massive discounts (50% off) on additional elective courses offered as CEUs in any given year.

 ICT Schools’ offer tutorial support, at no additional cost to students, primarily in the form of group sessions for students experiencing difficulty or wanting additional review in key courses.
 In addition, each year at the Toronto campus, a Provincial certification exam preparation course is available to all ICT graduates.